Renewvia-Energy/Renewvia-REC/README.md

 2. Confirm that the Status of the transaction is "Success."

 ## Add R-RECs to your MetaMask wallet
 1. If you created your own R-REC contract, copy the contract address from the "Interacted With (To):" field from BSCScan.
 The contract address should be a hexadecimal hyperlink, and you can copy it by clicking the "Copy" icon to the right of the address.
-The official R-REC contract address is `0x32d78de00df87c84e09a89cc89ef139152a41be2`.
+The official R-REC contract addresses are located in [contracts.json](https://github.com/Renewvia-Energy/Renewvia-REC/blob/main/contracts.json).
 2. Open your MetaMask wallet by clicking the MetaMask extension icon in your browser.
 Scroll to the bottom of the extension pop-up and click "Import tokens."
 3. Paste the contract address into the "Token Contract Address" field.
 4. Confirm that the remaining fields have been autofilled and click "Next."